microsoft/vcpkg/docs/maintainers/vcpkg_common_definitions.md

 # vcpkg_common_definitions

+The latest version of this document lives in the [vcpkg repo](https://github.com/Microsoft/vcpkg/blob/master/maintainers/vcpkg_common_definitions.md).

 File contains helpful variabls for portfiles which are commonly needed or used.

 ## The following variables are available: